What is hay fever?

 Immunotherapy (hyposensitization therapy)

 Treatment with sublingual immunotherapy involves daily administration of the allergens, in a liquid or tablet which is placed under the tongue.
 Treatment with injections is divided into two stages.
-In the first stage, you will be injected over a period of several weeks with increasingly concentrated doses of the allergen.
-During the second phase, you will receive monthly top-up injections of the the allergen at a uniform dose.
+In the first stage, a person will be injected at intervals over a period of several weeks with increasingly concentrated doses of the allergen.
+During the second phase, they will receive monthly top-up injections of the the allergen at a uniform dose.

 Hay fever FAQs